gayatrig19/the-frozen-heart-quiz/README.md

 - JS code help for displaying timer and incremented questions taken from tutorial: <https://www.youtube.com/watch?v=WUBhpSRS_fk>
 - The basic understanding of code for quiz is referred from the tutorial: <https://www.youtube.com/watch?v=WiLTsxjCmWQ&t=591s>
 - Kevin Powell videos
+- Google
 - Love Maths project from CI- general help and increment score code.
 - Readme structure from my last project: <https://github.com/gayatrig19/the-unplugged-club>

+## Acknowledgements

+- I would like to thank my mentors, Ronan McClelland and Narender Singh for their valuable feedbacks, guidance, support and help in planning the project.
+- Thank you Slack Community for answering all my questions and doubts.